TPZF/ngEO-LWS/README.md

 - Create a repository where you want to place your dev folder
 - CD to this repository
-- Retrieve the project git in your repository by typing git clone `ssh://gitolite@tuleap.telespazio.fr/ngeo-lws/Ngeo-LWS.git` -Then do npm install and that is it as the **package.json** file contains already lib needed
+- Retrieve the project git in your repository by typing git clone `ssh://gitolite@tuleap.telespazio.fr/ngeo-lws/Ngeo-LWS.git`
+- Then do npm install and that is it as the **package.json** file contains already lib needed

 As we install also library `xml2json`, it depends on `node-gyp` and you have to install manually specific OS dependant lib according to your OS